Sun Crafts Your Kids Will Like

 The next day attach fishing line to the center of the CD.
 With the small piece of pipe cleaner twist into a circle.
 Tie the other end of the fishing line to the pipe cleaner.
 (I know, a snowflake is not very summery.
 I thought that this would be an easy design to do.
 Just like Christmas in July!)

-When the light hits the CD, it makes a rainbow which reminds me about God’s promises.
+When the light hits the CD, it makes a rainbow which reminds us about God’s promises.
 (God promised Noah that there would never be another worldwide flood.
 He used a rainbow to remind us of the promise.)

 This is an easy sun craft that a preschooler could do.
-You will need tissue paper, a paper plate, construction paper, and a glue stick.

 Let me brighten your day.